-- 16.1.1 Formations shall be described using the following terms: - Close formation.
-A formation which is considered to be one aircraft.
-Separation between the formation and other aircraft shall be based on the lead aircraft. - b.
+16.1.1 Military formations shall be described using the following terms:

+- a.
+Close formation.
+A Close formation is considered to be one aircraft for ATC separation purposes.
+Separation between the formation and other aircraft is based on the lead aircraft. - b.
 Standard formation.
-When aircraft are in standard formation, they may be manoeuvred up to 1 NM either side of, co-altitude with and up to 1 NM behind the lead aircraft.
-Separation between this type of formation and other airspace users is based on the outer edges of a rectangle 1 NM either side of the lead aircraft and 1 NM behind.
+Aircraft in Standard formation may be manoeuvred up to 1NM laterally and longitudinally, and remain co-altitude with the lead aircraft.
+ATC separation is based on the outer edges of a rectangle 1NM either side and 1NM behind of the lead aircraft. - c.
+Block formation.
+A Block formation type requires application of prearranged ATC separation standards.